btbacker/beer_recommender_project/README.md

 Installation

 Run this project as a Rails server in your local browser.
+The initial page can be found at http://localhost:3000/login.

 Clone Repo from:
 https://github.com/btbacker/beer_recommender_project